What’s the current status of 3D printing organs? Read our guide to 3D bioprinting, 3D printed organs & medical 3D printing to get an overview.

 Many hundreds of thousands of people across the globe suffer from failing organs — whether through disease or trauma.
 Advances in human transplant surgeries have progressed tremendously in the last couple of decades and have saved countless lives.
 However, there is an eternal dichotomy with transplants — saving a life requires losing a life.
 Moreover, donors are always in short supply.
 In the US alone, there are more than 100,000 people waiting for a kidney transplant — only 1 in 6 will get one.
 That is just one organ type, in one country!

-3D Printed Organs: A Quest for Myriad of Companies
+3D Bioprinting: 3D Printed Organs are a Quest for Myriad of Companies

 The quest to ‘print living replacement organs’ is founded on insatiable need.
 And this quest for functional 3D printed organs is being undertaken by myriad organizations.
 There is no way that this article can cover all of them, but one interesting measurement can be found through the work of IP lawyer John Hornick.